luizfelipedasilva678/self-driving-car/README.md

 # Self-Driving Car

-This is a self-driving car developed in JavaScript Course by freeCodeCamp.org on YouTube
+This is a code that I wrote on Self-driving Car course with JavaScript taught by [Radu Mariescu-Istodor](https://github.com/gniziemazity).